HectareaGalbis/adp/docs/user-api.md

 ```

 ````
-Add a reference to a function symbol when using the macros text, table or itemize.
+Add a reference to a function symbol when using the macros text, cell or item.
 The argument is a symbol denoting a function defined with adp:defgeneric, adp:define-modify-macro, adp:defmacro or adp:defun.
 ````